itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/4-conditional/README.md

 ### Independent practice ("You do")

 1. Open a new JS Bin file.
-2. Create a quick statement that prompts the user two separate questions "How old are you?" and "Do you have a driver's license"
+2. Create a quick statement that prompts the user two separate questions.
+"How old are you?" and "Do you have a driver's license"
 3. If the user is 16 or older and has a drivers license then tell them to go drive a car.
 If not, tell them they better not drive a car.

 Before leaving remember to save snapshot and export as gist when you are done.